Collaborative hiring is all the rage nowadays, and for a good reason.

 Typically, a hiring team will be made up of the following roles:

-- Hiring manager.
 The hiring manager is the person who requests that a position be filled.
 They’re the head of the collaborative hiring team and coordinate with HR throughout the process.
 They generally have the clearest vision of what type of candidate is needed for the position.
-It’s essential that the hiring manager expresses their vision so other collaborative team members can pick up on elements of the interview that others may miss.

 In the next section, we’ll walk you through the eight common steps to assembling a hiring team, using a software developer job requisition as an example.